 Since GMS alumni can be found all over the world, we rely on both traditional post service and email to keep in contact.
-If you have an email address or a way to help us re-establish a GMS connection, please take a moment to email Director of Communications, Andi Bogan.
+If you have an email address or a way to help us re-establish a GMS connection, please take a moment to email Family Relations Coordinator, Andi Bogan.

 Quotes from recent GMS alumni